NebeyouMusie/End-to-End-Youtube-Video-Transcribe-Summarizer-LLM-App/README.md

 # End To End Youtube Video Transcribe Summarizer LLM App
  -  In this project I have built an end to end YouTube video summarizer LLM app with Google Gemini Pro and Streamlit.
+The application fetches video transcripts and then summarizes the video using the LLM.
 ![YouTube video Summarizer Image](./images/youtube_summarizer.png)

 ## DEMO